can dogs eat cat food

 Why Dogs Should Not Eat Cat Food Regularly

 While it may be okay if your dog accidentally gets into cat food occasionally, consistently feeding your dog cat food can lead to health problems.
+Considering the differences between frozen and raw meat options for pets can also guide you in making informed dietary choices for both cats and dogs.
 Cat food is rich in fats and proteins, which can cause digestive upset, obesity, or even pancreatitis in some dogs, especially those with sensitive stomachs.

 Risks of Letting Your Dog Eat Cat Food